Brendan Rodgers: Celtic can't 'soften up' in title race despite Rangers' form

 The Ibrox side's failure to win any of their last three league matches has handed the advantage back to Celtic with five games remaining.

-Philippe Clement's team followed up their 3-3 draw against their rivals with a defeat at Ross County before a goalless draw at Dundee on Wednesday night.
+Philippe Clement's side followed up their 3-3 draw against their rivals with a defeat at Ross County before a goalless draw at Dundee on Wednesday night.

 But, despite Rangers' drop in form, Rodgers is warning against complacency after the Hoops reclaimed their place at the top of the table.